cocos/cocos-docs/en/asset-manager/asset-manager.md

 }
 ```

-For more on preloading see [Preloading And Loading](preload-load.md)。
+For more on preloading see [Preloading And Loading](preload-load.md) documentation.

 ## Asset Bundle

 Developers can plan their scenarios, resources, code into the Asset Bundle and dynamically load resources at runtime, resulting in modularity of resources, loading corresponding resources only when needed.
-For example.
+For example:

 ```js
 cc.assetManager.loadBundle('testBundle', function (err, bundle) {